 All our snake catching equipment comes with a twelve-month warranty and is manufactured with animal welfare and safety as a prerequisite.
 The raptor

 range is designed to be used with enthusiasm without injuring the animal

 while maintaining security for the operator, if maintained in good working order.

-The pinner is handcrafted from a tempered spring steel Y section under tension and fitted to an adjustable spring-loaded trekking pole.
+The pinner is handcrafted from a tempered spring steel Y section under tension and fitted to an adjustable spring-loaded trekking pole which we sell as our telescopic version.
+We also manufacture a standard and collapsible pole which can be broken down to fit into a backpack.
 The pinner can be interchanged with a hook to create a combo if only one pole is preferred.
 The snake bag hoop is stainless steel, bags can be changed in under a minute.
 Bags are dark green allowing reptiles to be easily enticed.
 We can also produce (on request) square hoop with extendable handle and walking tips for the trekking pole.

 The Raptor snake gripper comes in three lengths 500mm,700mm and 1 metre.
 Powder coated, these instruments are robust and easy to deploy.
 Having an adjustable activated handle allows the user the option to tailor the instrument to choice.
 We prefer to use the pinner as the primary tool and the short raptor tong to bag specimens.
 The raptor, if used alone, is deployed horizontally to the first third of the body from the head, the snake will be carried forward with the momentum of the instrument. (see video)